lugu/toner_chip_reset/README.md

-This project explains you how to reset your tonner chip with an Arduino.
+This project explains you how to reset your toner chip with an Arduino.

 Introduction